aws-samples/amazon-managed-service-for-apache-flink-examples/java/JdbcSink/README.md

 2. Use VPC endpoints for secure database connectivity
 3. Enable SSL/TLS for database connections

+> ⚠️ **Password rotation**: if the password of your database is rotated, the JdbcSink fails causing the job to restart.
+> If you fetch the password dynamically on application start (when you create the JdbcSink object) the job will be able
+> to restart with the new password.
+Fetching the password on start is not shown in this example.

 ### Implementation considerations

 #### At-least-once or exactly-once